 Proactive monitoring apps can also generate alerts while performing real-time analysis of an app’s services.

-The following is a short list of DevOps metrics which must be active monitored and tracked 24/7:
+The following is a shortlist of DevOps metrics which must be actively monitored and tracked 24/7:

 - Deployment frequency